MCRC's Diversity, Equity, Inclusion Statement

 We are always learning and listening.
 We know that there is a long road ahead, and that working toward inclusion and equity requires ongoing and consistent action.
 We also know that every step takes us closer to communities in which all people are valued and celebrated.

-We honour feedback on our journey, and invite you to connect with our Diversity, Equity and Inclusion Specialist at firstname.lastname@example.org for questions, comments, or ways we can do better.
+We honour feedback on our journey, and invite you to connect with our Manager, People and Culture at firstname.lastname@example.org and/or our Diversity, Equity and Inclusion Specialist at email@example.com for questions, comments, or ways we can do better.

 "Injustice is a threat to justice everywhere."